maueroats/teaching/content/intermediate-cs/typed/typed-ex2.md

    is an overlay of images as n goes from `start` to `end` increasing by 10 each time.
 The image is a circle of radius n when n is even and a square of side length 2*n when n is odd.

+## Facts about Numbers

+The number system Typed Racket uses is complicated, and Racket knows a lot about types.
+For example, there is a type for `Nonnegative-Integer`, and when you take the square root you get a `Nonnegative-Real`.
+The type `Number` actually means complex number (like `5+12i` from math class), so lots of the time you really want to use `Real`.